 (AKS, EKS, GKE, etc).
 However, we will call out cloud specific differences when

 applicable.
-Before starting this guide you should have experience with
+Before starting this tutorial you should have experience with

 Kubernetes, and have

 By the end of this tutorial, you will be able to select the right resource limits for Consul pods, select the Consul datacenter design that meets your use case, and understand the minimum networking requirements.

 Consul server agents are responsible for the datacenter state, responding to RPC queries, and processing all write operations.
 Since the Consul servers are highly active and are responsible for maintaining the datacenter state, server sizing is critical for the overall performance, efficiency, and health of the Consul datacenter.
 Review the Consul Reference Architecture tutorial for sizing recommendations for small and large Consul datacenters.